cloudmesh-community/book/chapters/cloud/use-cases.md

 Volume** (Level 1-4) for NISAR.
 The total daily volume produced by the mission will be a little less than **90TB**.
-NISAR Program Scientist Craig Dobson notes that as much as 140PB of data will be generated by NISAR over its 3-year mission and *"places considerable demands on the logistics of shipping data and on computational speed and efficiency"* [@getting-ready-for-nisar].
-Additionally, Skytland notes that *"as our wealth of data increases, the challenge of indexing, searching, transferring, and so on all increase exponentially as well"* [@nasa-big-data]. @fig:eosdis-growth shows EOSDIS current holdings and projected growth [@nasa-eosdis-cumulus].
+NISAR Program Scientist Craig Dobson notes that as much as 140PB of data will be generated by NISAR over its 3-year mission and *" places considerable demands on the logistics of shipping data and on computational speed and efficiency"* [@getting-ready-for-nisar].
+Additionally, Skytland notes that * "as our wealth of data increases, the challenge of indexing, searching, transferring, and so on all increase exponentially as well "* [@nasa-big-data]. @fig:eosdis-growth shows EOSDIS current holdings and projected growth [@nasa-eosdis-cumulus].

 ![EOSDIS Holdings and Projected Growth [@nasa-eosdis-cumulus]](images/use-cases-es-datavols-growth.png){#fig:eosdis-growth}

 ### Science End Users

-Not to be forgotten are the scientists and science end users who ultimately use the final data products to perform analysis and produce scientific publications or other high-level, high-value derived products.
-Traditionally, these science end users would perform their analysis on-premise either on a desktop, a laptop, an HPC/HEC cluster, or other compute resource managed by the end user themselves or by their affiliate organization.
-Obviously before they can perform their analysis, they would have to search for the particular granules of a product that pertains to their study and download them locally.
+Not to be forgotten are the scientists and science end-users who ultimately use the final data products to perform analysis and produce scientific publications or other high-level, high-value derived products.
+Traditionally, these science end-users would perform their analysis on-premise either on a desktop, a laptop, an HPC/HEC cluster, or other compute resources managed by the end-user themselves or by their affiliate organization.
+Obviously, before they can perform their analysis, they would have to search for the particular granules of a product that pertains to their study and download them locally.
-Historically, granule file sizes for these product granules tend to be in the tens or hundreds of MBs and so downloading them from the DAACs don't usually take up a significant amount of time.
-However with the upcoming NISAR mission, this will change.
-Chris Stoner, the Project Office Manager at NASA’s Alaska Satellite Facility (ASF) Distributed Active Archive Center (DAAC) which will serve as the DAAC for NISAR, notes that:
+Historically, granule file sizes for these product granules tend to be in the tens or hundreds of MBs and so downloading them from the DAACs do not usually take up a significant amount of time.
+However, with the upcoming NISAR mission, this will change.
+Chris Stoner, the Project Office Manager at NASA's Alaska Satellite Facility (ASF) Distributed Active Archive Center (DAAC) which will serve as the DAAC for NISAR, notes that:

-*"The file sizes are large and the overall volume of data will be huge.
+* "The file sizes are large and the overall volume of data will be huge.
 This means we have to do something different to ensure that NISAR data users have a good user experience and are able to do their research."* [@getting-ready-for-nisar]

-In the case of NISAR, each scene (file granule) will take up about 25GB compressed and typical science end users of SAR data usually *"download hundreds or sometimes thousands of scenes for their research"* [@getting-ready-for-nisar].
+In the case of NISAR, each scene (file granule) will take up about 25GB compressed and typical science end-users of SAR data usually * "download hundreds or sometimes thousands of scenes for their research "* [@getting-ready-for-nisar].
 As such, downloading the data needed to perform an analysis now becomes a huge bottleneck to the process of conducting research.

 ### Role of Cloud: Data Lake

-In addition to the big data volumes of upcoming missions and the bottlenecks they cause for end users, Skytland notes that *"the increasing complexity of instruments and algorithms, increasing rate of technology refresh, and the decreasing budget environment, all play a significant factor"* [@nasa-big-data] in NASA's challenges for the future of Earth Science missions.
+In addition to the big data volumes of upcoming missions and the bottlenecks they cause for end-users, Skytland notes that * "the increasing complexity of instruments and algorithms, increasing rate of technology refresh, and the decreasing budget environment, all play a significant factor"* [@nasa-big-data] in NASA's challenges for the future of Earth Science missions.